Looking for a healthy dessert that's easy to make? You are going to love these juicy air fryer baked apples with cozy pumpkin pie spice.

-- ¼ cup chopped pecans
+- ⅓ cup chopped pecans

 - 1 teaspoon pumpkin spice seasoning

-- ⅔ cup water
+- ⅓ cup water

-- Pour the water into a shallow, ovenproof dish that fits inside of your air fryer basket.
-Arrange the apples in the dish.
-Air fry at 340F for 15 minutes, or until the apples feel tender when you pierce with a sharp knife.
-If they're not cooked through after 15 minutes (DO NOT SHAKE!), cook for another 2-3 minutes, and check on them again.
+- Pour the water into the bottom of your air fryer basket.
+If you're using a combo oven, pour the water into the drip tray.
+Arrange the apples, cut side up, in your air fryer basket.
+Air fry at 350° F for 15 minutes, or until the apples feel tender when you pierce with a sharp knife.
+If they're not cooked through after 15 minutes, cook for another 2-3 minutes, and check on them again.